 PEFA is a partnership program of the World Bank, the European Commission, the UK Department of International Development, and the Swiss State Secretariat for Economic Affairs, the French Ministry of Foreign Affairs, the Norwegian Ministry of Foreign Affairs and the International Monetary Fund.
 Prior to joining the PEFA Secretariat Jens worked in the World Bank, KPMG, the OECD and the Danish Ministry of Finance on PFM and wider governance reforms in East Asia, Europe and Central Asia and Sub-Saharan Africa.

-Khalid Hamid is currently the executive director at the State Audit Institution of the United Arab Emirates.
+Khalid Hamid is currently the Executive Director at the State Audit Institution of the United Arab Emirates.
 He has 30 years of experience working in public sector audit institutions including extensive experience in the UK, South Africa and the UAE.
-Khalid currently Chair’s the International Public Sector Financial Auditing and Accounting Sub-committee (known as FAAS) responsible for interpreting IFAC standards and advising National Audit Institutions throughout the world.
-He has also worked in a number of advisory roles to develop international audit practice, this experience is currently being used in the role of Chair of INTOSAI in carrying out the strategic plan to build professionalization around the global for the public sector audit community.
+Khalid currently chairs the International Public Sector Financial Auditing and Accounting Sub-committee (known as FAAS) responsible for interpreting IFAC standards and advising National Audit Institutions throughout the world.
+He has also worked in a number of advisory roles to develop international audit practice, this experience is currently being used in the role of Chair of INTOSAI in carrying out the strategic plan to build professionalisation around the global for the public sector audit community.